MicrosoftDocs/azure-devops-yaml-schema/task-reference/ant-v1.md

 **`codeCoverageFailIfEmpty`** - **Fail when code coverage results are missing**<br>
 Input alias: `failIfCoverageEmpty`. `boolean`.
 Optional.
 Use when `codeCoverageTool != None`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Fails the build if code coverage did not produce any results to publish.
+Fails the build if the code coverage did not produce any results to publish.
 <!-- :::editable-content-end::: -->
 <br>